Korczak USA

 I set out to visit them in their home in Israel to tape record their fascinating stories of living with the legendary Korczak.
 Most were in the autumn of their lives, but their memories were still fresh.
 After visiting these interesting people and taping them, I transcribed what I had heard, then translated it into English.
 It was truly amazing to learn how vivid a picture was still engraved in their memories.

-After a hiatus of almost ten years, I now complete this book.
+After a hiatus of almost ten years, I have now completed this book.
 It was a promise I made to the memory of Korczak to do so…..’to love a child.’
 It is through the eyes, hearts, and souls of those persons I have interviewed that I wish to convey the essence of Janusz Korczak, for he left such a rich heritage for others to know him and appreciate his philosophies and pedagogies..

 As Korczak wrote in ‘How To Love and Respect a Child’: